 ✔ Do you need a car to live in London, Ontario?

 With the boom of new incomers to London, the planned rapid transit Downtown Loop and the Adelaide Street Underpass providing improved transit, bike, pedestrian, and traffic access can’t come soon enough.

-The need for a car to live in London will be even less than necessary once these two exciting projects are underway in the summer of 2022.
-Enhanced transit will increase ridership, making London transit more cost-effective to the city and riders, helping London to reduce its greenhouse gas emissions.
+The need for a car to live in London will soon be even less.
+Two exciting transit projects are underway in the summer of 2022.
+Enhanced transit will increase ridership, making London transit more cost-effective for the city and riders, helping London to reduce its greenhouse gas emissions.

 ✔ Who are the best movers for moving from Toronto to London, Ontario?

 - A-Zip Moving & Cartage Inc has moved people and their things since 1949.
-We have a Better Business Bureau (BBB) rating of A+, and we’ve been accredited since 1987 when Terry Joyes took over his grandfather’s original A-Zip Delivery business.
+We have a Better Business Bureau (BBB) rating of A+.
+We’ve been accredited since 1987, when Terry Joyes took over his grandfather’s original A-Zip Delivery business.